MRtrix3/mrtrix3/CONTRIBUTING.md

 possible to modify individual Git commits to have ["multiple authors"](https://help.github.com/en/articles/creating-a-commit-with-multiple-authors), to ensure that all contributors receive appropriate acknowledgment.

-### Fixing a bug
+#### Fixing a bug

 1. If there does not already exist a [GitHub Issue](https://github.com/MRtrix3/mrtrix3/issues) describing the bug, consider reporting the bug as a standalone Issue prior to progressing further; that way developers can confirm the issue, and possibly provide guidance if you intend to resolve the issue yourself.
-   Later, the Pull Request incorporating the necessary changes should then reference the listed Issue (simply add in the description section the "`#`" character followed by the issue number).
+   Later, the Pull Request incorporating the necessary changes should then reference the listed Issue (simply add somewhere in the description section the "`#`" character followed by the issue number).

 1. Bug fixes are merged directly to `master`; as such, modifications to the code should be made in a branch that is derived from `master`, and the corresponding Pull Request should select `master` as the target branch for code merging.

-1. A unit test or reproducibility test should ideally be added that would fail when executed using the current `master` code, but passes with the proposed changes.
+1. A unit test or reproducibility test should ideally be added: such a test should fail when executed using the current `master` code, but pass when executed with the proposed changes.

-### Adding or altering features
+#### Adding or altering features

 1. New features, as well as any code changes that alter the output data produced by a command, are merged to the `dev` branch, which contains